 Aereo, whose backers included IAC’s Barry Diller, was effectively shut down by a U.S. Supreme Court ruling in June finding that the startup’s service infringed the copyrights of broadcasters by streaming over-the-air TV signals online without permission.
 NimbleTV is essentially applying the Aereo model to pay-TV, hoping to stay out of legal hot water because it isn’t trying to provide an alternative to subscription television.

 Subramanian declined to reveal how many users NimbleTV has signed up so far.
 He had previously claimed nearly 80,000 people had registered to test the startup’s beta test in NYC last summer.

 NimbleTV provides streaming video to multiple devices, including Roku and Apple TV set-tops, web browsers, Apple iOS devices and some Android devices.
 The company is offering basic live-streaming of live TV for free, as an incentive for users to sign up.
-NimbleTV makes money via the $4.99-per-month cloud-based DVR service with up to 300 hours of recording hours per month.
+NimbleTV makes money via its cloud-based DVR service, starting at $4.99 per month for up to 10 hours of recordings.

 Founded in January 2011, New York-based NimbleTV has raised about $6.5 million in funding from Tribune Media, Greycroft Partners, Tribeca Venture Partners and angel investors.
 The 25-employee company is based in midtown Manhattan.